sprsic/logParser/README.md

 To run the program:
 java -cp "parser.jar" com.ef.Parser --startDate=2017-01-01.13:00:00 --duration=hourly --threshold=100
 The tool will find any IPs that made more than 100 requests starting from 2017-01-01.13:00:00 to 2017-01-01.14:00:00 (one hour) and print them to console AND also load them to another MySQL table with comments on why it's blocked.

+In order to run file first you need to create parser.jar.

 Configuration for the program can be found in com.ef.Constants class like db user and password and log file path.
+Log file access.log is bundled in jar if you want to change it just change the file in src/resources/com/ef/parser/access.log and after that build the jar.

 Database DDL
 ------------